 The great thing about these Paper Napkin Pipe Cleaner Princesses is that they are mess-free!
 There’s no paint, glitter or glue!

 - cotton pipe cleaners (15cm or 30cm) – if you’re not in the UK you may be restricted to white or unbleached pipe cleaners

 - pair of scissors

+Take pipe cleaners per princess.
 Bend both pipe cleaners in half and twist the top of one to make the head.

-Wrap the second pipe cleaner around the first to form a small body and arms, twisting at the back to tie off.
+Next, wrap the second pipe cleaner around the first to form a small body and arms, twisting at the back to tie off.

-3And then gently twist the napkin to add texture to the dresses.
+And then gently twist the napkin, to add texture to the dresses.